WebInspectInc/eleventy-plugin-feedbin/README.md

 {% favorites %}
 ```

-Just include this wherever you're using the data, and it will kick off the processes required to create and maintain the data.
+Just include this before you use the data, and it will kick off the processes required to create and maintain the data.

 ### 2. Copy/create .env file

-Rename the [`sample.env`](sample.env) file to `.env`, place in your project, and add your Feedbin credentials.
+Create a file in you project named `.env`, and add your Feedbin credentials.
 It should look like this:

 ```
 FEEDLY_AUTH="youremail@email.com:FeedbinPassword"
 ```

-### 5. Build your site!
+### 3. Build your site!

 The data will only be retrieved on building for production, so you can run `NODE_ENV=production npx eleventy` to build your data store.
-If `NODE_ENV` doesn't equal production, 11ty will used whatever data you have cached.
+If `NODE_ENV` doesn't equal production, 11ty will use whatever data you have cached.

+Your favorites are stored in your [global data](https://www.11ty.dev/docs/data-global/).
+You can look at the data there, and you can access the data using `feedbin.favorites`.
+For an example view, see [sample/index.njk](sample/index.njk).

-### 6. Profit...?
+### 4. Profit...?

 That's pretty much it!
-Here is an example of the data created (stored in [`_cache/favorites.example.json`](_cache/favorites.example.json)):
+Here is an example of the data created:

 ```
   "children": [